wisdown/core-code-from-scratch-readme/Challeng-weeks/week-11.md

 <details>
 <summary>Is a server just another physical computer? </summary>
 <p align = justify>
+ that is correct
 1. Why do we refer to a certain class of applications as Servers?

+- An application server is a server program in a computer in a distributed network that provides the business logic for an application program.
+The application server is frequently seen as part of a three-tier application consisting of a server graphical user interface (GUI) , an application server (business logic) and a server databases and transaction.
 2. What is the difference?

+- One thing is to assign a computer as a server which has characteristics that differentiate it from a desktop, while server-type applications are the services or resources to use
 </p>
 </detatils>
 </li>